 Love and Resistance series

-2016, Unyielding (Kindle, also paperback).
 The personal and political clash in this Nazi-era story of love and resistance.
 It is the second novel in Marion Kumerrow’s trilogy based on her grandparents’ lives.
 Dr Wilhelm Quedlin and the love of his life, Hilde, who met in Unrelenting, are happily married and have two sons.
 Wilhelm, known as Q, works for Loewe Radio Technologies that supplies the Wehrmacht with equipment.
 He works with an old friend from their days at university when they were committed Communists.
 They haven’t changed and together they do what that can to fight the good fight.
 But it’s not enough for Q; he wants to have a bigger impact than causing delays by sabotaging equipment.
 And he has another struggle: his desire to undermine the regime and the desire to protect his family.
 The former wins.
 He and his co-conspirators come up with an audacious plan to assassinate a leading Nazi that would have enormous consequences.
 The characterisation is strong.
-Q and Hilde are likeable people and I cared about what happens to them.
+I felt I got to know Q and Hilde and cared what happened to them.
 The story’s tension comes from Q’s struggles.
-Later in the book his sabotage work causes tension with Hilde but not because she opposes it.
+Later in the book, his sabotage work causes tension with Hilde but not because she opposes it.
 The climax is unexpected and will have you reaching for the sequel, Unwavering.

-2017, Unwavering (Kindle, also paperback).
 The futility of war, the horror of the consequences of extreme right wing politics and a heart-breaking love story are ingredients of this World War II novel.
-It is based on the true story of the author’s grandparents.
-Unwavering is the third and final in a series that begins when the heroes – and they are heroes – Wilhelm and Hilde meet when Hitler becomes Chancellor of Germany.
-Unwavering is set in two prisons.
-Wilhelm — Q to his friends — has been betrayed.
-His plan to assassinate a leading Nazi is exposed.
-Hilde is also arrested, torn from her two-year-old and nine-month-old sons.
-The monotony and stress of jail life is well portrayed as is the way Q and Hilde deal with it.
-They have the added stress of Hilde’s mother, Annie.
-She is a Nazi supporter and blames Q for her daughter’s predicament.
-The couple’s respective jails are bombed as Germany’s defences weaken and the Allies’ march to victory strengthens.
+Unwavering is the third and final in a series that begins when the heroes – and they are heroes – Wilhelm and Hilde, meet when Hitler becomes Chancellor of Germany.
+The author bases Wilhelm and Hilde on her grandparents.
+The setting is two prisons.
+Wilhelm -– Q to his friends -– plans to assassinate a leading Nazi but he’s betrayed.
+The Nazis also arrest Hilde, dragging her from her two-year-old and nine-month-old sons.
+The monotony and stress of jail life is well portrayed.
+The couple have to deal with the added stress of Hilde’s mother, Annie, a Nazi supporter who blames Q for her daughter’s predicament.
+The Allies bomb the couple’s respective jails as Germany’s defences weaken and the Allies’ march to victory strengthens.
 Unwavering is a sad story that moved me to tears.
 Q and Hilde’s letters are poignant and full of love and yearning.
 But they maintained their anti-Nazi ideals throughout their ordeals.
-This story is also one of hope, testament to the strength of the human spirit and a wonderful tribute to the author’s brave and indomitable grandparents.
+This is a story of hope, testament to the strength of the human spirit and a wonderful tribute to the author’s brave and indomitable grandparents.

 I’ve read three of the six-book series set in Occupied France.
 They are entertaining and insightful thrillers.